 The start of the journey – climbing path to Mala Mojstrovka

-Today my mom and I are going to Mala Mojstrovka along the Hanz (climbing) path.
-We wake up on a foggy morning, but we know that the sun is shining on Vršič, so it is even easier to get up, get ready, check three times that we haven’t forgotten anything, and we are prepared to leave.
+Today we are going to Mala Mojstrovka along the Hanz (climbing) path.
+My mum and I wake up on a foggy morning, but we know that the sun is shining on Vršič, so it is even easier to get up, get ready, check three times that we haven’t forgotten anything, and we are prepared to leave.
 The higher we are, the less fog surrounds us, and we already see the blue sky.
-At the top of Vršič, the sun is shining, and it is already quite crowded, although we are very early.
+The sun is shining at the top of Vršič, and it is already quite crowded, although we are very early.

 The Hanzova path is one of the most demanding marked trails, we ascend to 2332 meters above sea level, and at the same time, we make a 700-meter altitude difference, which should take about two hours.
 Not for the faint of heart.

 So, I finally approach the Vratca pass, where the path to Mala Mojstrovka branches off to the left, and there comes to a complete shock – such a fog at the mountain walls that you can’t see anything at all.
 My mother and I flirt, but we continue, knowing that the sun is at the top.
 We’ll have to cross the fog to the sun and the views :).

 Vratca pass and the climb